StefanRadu-ITSERVER/website/docs/csharp/arrays/iteration.md

 title: Iteration
 ---

+## Iterating over C# Arrays

-First, we need to look at the `Lenght` property.
+Let's see how we can iterate over C# arrays.
+But first, we need to look at the `Length` property.

 ### `Length` property

-You can find how many items are in an array by accessing the `Length` property:
+You can find **how many** items are in an array by accessing its `Length` property:

 ``` csharp
 var length = fruits.Length;